cassiozareck/RealtimeChat/README.md

 - Docker Compose

 ## Installation
-To set up the RealChat API on your local machine using Docker, follow these steps:
+To set up the Little Chat API on your local machine using Docker, follow these steps:

 1. Clone the repository to your local machine.
 2. Navigate to the directory containing the `docker-compose.yml` file.